DoTheEvo/NAS-MergerFS-SnapRAID/readme.md

 Started to be really affordable.
 There are switches from ubiquiti and mikrotik and 2.5gbit NICs are really common in new motherboards now.
-So it's not that expensive and usually worth it, as even a single HDD is 2x faster than the pathetic 1gbit network speed.
+So it's not that expensive and usually worth it, as even a single spinnig HDD is 2x faster than the pathetic 1gbit network speed.

 **10gbit**